Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/databases.md

 page_title: "snowflake_databases Data Source - terraform-provider-snowflake"
 subcategory: ""
 description: |-
   Datasource used to get details of filtered databases.
-Filtering is aligned with the current possibilities for SHOW DATABASES https://docs.snowflake.com/en/sql-reference/sql/show-databases query (like, 'starts_with', and limit are all supported).
+Filtering is aligned with the current possibilities for SHOW DATABASES https://docs.snowflake.com/en/sql-reference/sql/show-databases query (like, starts_with, and limit are all supported).
 The results of SHOW, DESCRIBE, and SHOW PARAMETERS IN are encapsulated in one output collection.
 ---

 # snowflake_databases (Data Source)

 Datasource used to get details of filtered databases.
-Filtering is aligned with the current possibilities for [SHOW DATABASES](https://docs.snowflake.com/en/sql-reference/sql/show-databases) query (`like`, 'starts_with', and `limit` are all supported).
+Filtering is aligned with the current possibilities for [SHOW DATABASES](https://docs.snowflake.com/en/sql-reference/sql/show-databases) query (`like`, `starts_with`, and `limit` are all supported).
 The results of SHOW, DESCRIBE, and SHOW PARAMETERS IN are encapsulated in one output collection.

 ## Example Usage